odoo/odoo/doc/reference/views.rst

     A field that can be aggregated.
 This field will be used to compute the values for each cell.
 If not set, the cohort view will count the number of occurrences.

+``<field>`` (optional)
+  allows to specify a particular field in order to manage it from the available measures, it's main use is for hiding a field from the selectable measures:
+    * ``name`` (required)
+      the name of the field to use in the view.
+    * ``string`` (optional)
+      the name that would be used to display the field in the cohort view, overrides the default python String attribute of the field.
+    * ``invisible`` (optional)
+      if true, the field will not appear either in the active measures nor in the selectable measures (useful for fields that do not make sense aggregated, such as fields in different units, e.g. € and $).

 .. _reference/views/dashboard:

 Dashboard